bilawalriaz/secnet/backend/docs/readme.txt

 ### Environment Variables for Production

-In production, make sure to set these additional environment variables:
+In production, make sure to set these environment variables in your `.env` file:

+- `DATABASE_URL`: Connection string for your PostgreSQL database
+- `SUPABASE_URL`: URL of your Supabase project
+- `SUPABASE_KEY`: Anon key for your Supabase project
+- `SUPABASE_JWT_SECRET`: JWT secret for your Supabase project
+- `ACCESS_TOKEN_EXPIRE_MINUTES`: JWT token expiration time (default: 10080 - 7 days)
 - `CORS_ORIGINS`: Comma-separated list of allowed origins
-- `ACCESS_TOKEN_EXPIRE_MINUTES`: JWT token expiration time
+- `NMAP_PATH`: Path to the nmap binary (default: /usr/bin/nmap)

 ## License